 From sweet, crisp peppers in rainbow shades to habañeros hot enough to bring tears to your eyes, all peppers share a preference for a long, warm growing season.
 Set out plants a week or two after your last frost, when the weather is settled and warm.
 While cool weather reigns, keep seedlings indoors at night, and move them to a protected sunny spot outdoors during the day.

-Peppers may be sweet and mellow or fiery hot, depending on variety.
-By growing an assortment of varieties, you can have mild, meaty peppers for salads or stir-fries, slightly spicy peppers for fresh salsas, and hot peppers for bold jolts of flavor.
-When growing peppers, choose a range of varieties, for a wonderful mix of both flavors and fruit sizes.
+By growing an assortment of varieties of peppers, you can have mild, meaty peppers for salads or stir-fries, slightly spicy peppers for fresh salsas, and hot peppers for bold jolts of flavor.
 Under hot summer conditions, varieties that bear huge fruits may shed their blossoms, but small, thin-walled peppers often keep going strong.
 Small-fruited peppers also ripen faster, which is important in cool climates where summers are short.
 Get help picking which peppers to grow with our Pepper Chooser.

 As peppers change from green to yellow, orange, or red, both their vitamin content and flavor improve dramatically.
 People who think they don’t like peppers often change their minds once they have tasted fully ripened, garden-grown peppers.
 For many hot peppers, the ripest fruits (the ones that have turned red) pack the most heat.